I love essential oils.

-And it never ceases to amaze me, how tiny plants can create such wonderful precious oils,
+I’m qualified as a clinical Aromatherapist and extremely passionate about the art of using nature’s precious gift to us; it never ceases to amaze me, how tiny plants can create such wonderful precious oils,

 They have a real affinity with our skin, and I love how powerful Aromatherapy is for our well being.

 Follow the link, if you’d like to find out more about essential oils for dry skin.

 They are extracted from the roots, leaves, woods, petals and resins of botanical flowers, fruits and trees.